moremeyou/Obsidian-Tag-Buddy/README.md

 - [ ] Separate nested tags (part of the edit modal above?)
 - [ ] Command/modal to create a summary note from tag
 - [ ] Possible undo/redo without switching to edit mode?
 Notices or buttons.
-- [ ] Possible undo/redo changes to embedded or generated content?
 - [ ] ON-GOING: Refactoring and cleanup
 - [x] ~~Add tag on mobile~~
 - [x] ~~Tag processing rebuilt around markdown rendering and observers~~